tsegall/fta/README.md

  * leadingWhiteSpace - Does the observed set have leading white space
  * trailingWhiteSpace - Does the observed set have trailing white space
  * multiline - Does the observed set have leading multiline elements
- * logicalType - Does the observed stream, reflect a Semantic Type
+ * isSemanticType - Does the observed stream, reflect a Semantic Type
+ * semanticType - The Semantic Type detected (Only valid if isSemanticType is true)
  * uniqueness - The percentage (0.0-1.0) of elements in the stream with a cardinality of one, -1.0 if maxCardinality exceeded.
 See Note 2.
  * keyConfidence - The percentage confidence (0-1.0) that the observed stream is a Key field (i.e. unique).
 See Note 2.
  * cardinalityDetail - Details on the valid set, list of elements and occurrence count